planewave/Symbol-Timing-and-Carrier-Frequency-Recovery-Based-on-Entropy-Minimization/README.md

     Liu, X., & Bousquet, J.-F. (2018).
 Symbol Timing and Carrier Frequency Recovery Based on Entropy Minimization.
 IEEE Access.

-It can be found in https://ieeexplore.ieee.org/document/8468150/
+The paper can be found in https://ieeexplore.ieee.org/document/8468150/, which is open access.

 Codes are tested under Matlab 2018a (with communication toolbox), but should be OK for early version.

-I sorry that the repository is not well orgnized.
+I am sorry that the repository is not well orgnized.
 You can find the core algorithms, MRE and BMRE, from `mre.m` and `bmre.m`.
 Other figures can be recreated using the following scripts.